-A dental implant is a prosthetic tooth root (typically made of titanium) used to anchor a crown.
+A dental implant is a (made of titanium) used to anchor a crown.
 The implant exerts pressure on your jawbone so it stays healthy.
 Otherwise, your body will start to absorb minerals from your jawbone to use elsewhere.

 To your body, there’s no point in a jawbone if there are no teeth left.
-Fortunately, a dental implants, you’ll be able to avoid jawbone deterioration and eventual facial collapse.
-Not only does facial collapse affect your appearance, but it also makes it more difficult or painful to wear dentures.provides the stimulation your jawbone tissue needs to stay healthy.
-By choosing
+But a tooth implant provides the stimulation your jawbone needs to stay healthy.
+As a result, you’ll be able to avoid jawbone deterioration and eventual facial collapse.

 Mini Dental Implants

-If you don’t have sufficient bone density for full-sized dental implants, we may recommend mini implants. work because they have a ball at the end that allows your tooth replacement to snap into place.
-Your dental crown gives you the function and appearance of a natural tooth and will have a socket underneath to create a strong attachment to the implant.
+Mini dental implants have a ball at the end that allows your tooth replacement to snap into place.
+Your dental crown gives you the function and appearance of a natural tooth.
+It will also have a socket underneath to create a strong attachment to the implant.